What is Multiple System Atrophy?

-1. MSA-C when cerebellar symptoms are the first prominent symptoms (additonal symptoms from the other type can develop)
+1. MSA-C when cerebellar symptoms are the first prominent symptoms (additional symptoms from the other type can develop)

-2. MSA-P when parkinson symptoms are the first prominent symptoms (additonal symptoms from the other type can develop)
+2. MSA-P when parkinson symptoms are the first prominent symptoms (additional symptoms from the other type can develop)

 The term MSA-A was once used to denote Autonomic difficulties, however the most recent consensus guidelines on the diagnosis of Multiple System Atrophy specify that autonomic and/or urinary dysfunction is included in both MSA-C and MSA-P.